 - Dispose of the first 1-2 batches of ice.

-If your Frigidaire refrigerator ice tastes bad after these troubleshooting tips or you find your refrigerator dispenser not working, we can help.
-Call Callahan’s Appliance for a fast and professional assessment!
+If your Frigidaire refrigerator ice tastes bad after following these tips or you find your refrigerator dispenser not working, we can help.
+Call Callahan’s Appliance for fast, professional Frigidaire refrigerator troubleshooting and repair!